polleverywhere/chaperon/README.md

 Aside from running Chaperon scenarios from a single machine, you can also run them in a cluster.
 Since Chaperon is written in Elixir, it makes use of its built-in distribution mechanics (provided by the Erlang VM and OTP) to achieve this.

-To run a Chaperon scenario in distributed mode, you need to deploy your Chaperon scenario and environment code to all machines in the cluster, start them up and connect to the master node.
+To run a Chaperon scenario in distributed mode, you need to deploy your Chaperon scenario and load test code to all machines in the cluster, start them up and connect to the master node.

 To start any node simply load up the code in an iex shell: